 The fresh visual presentation and consumption experience was built on a design system that gave the editorial team enormous flexibility to publish and package any type of content.

 One unique aspect of political coverage is the prevalence of longer-term story arcs and threaded stories.
 We took great care to ensure flexibility on both the homepage and article pages to allow reporters to package up content in ways that would be useful to readers.
-On the article page, for instance, we accounted for all types of content formats – long-form pieces, feature stories, in-depth reporting, quick news bites.
+On the article page, for instance, we accounted for all types of content formats—from long-form pieces, to feature stories, to in-depth reporting, to quick news bites.

 We decided to leverage elements of the design system to create completely integrated ad experiences for Bloomberg’s high-profile advertisers like BP and Goldman Sachs.
-Relying heavily on motion and animation-based interactions, we collaborated with Bloomberg on a new toolkit of custom, unobtrusive, ad integrations that they could expand on over time.
+Relying heavily on motion and animation-based interactions, we collaborated with Bloomberg on a new toolkit of custom and unobtrusive ad integrations that they could expand on over time.

 The morning after launch, the new Bloomberg Politics awoke to acclaim from pundits, readers and competitors.